sv-wit/convex-hull-java/README.md

 The program accepts point data files in the following format:

 - Each point is represented on a separate line.
-- Each line contains two numbers: the X and Y coordinates, separated by a space or a comma.
+- Each line contains two numbers: the X and Y coordinates, separated by a space.
 - By default, files use the `.points` extension.

 Example: